pione30/sledash/README.md

 ## Slack Emoji Darkmode Shader

-WIP: The only feature as of now is to fetch emoji lists from your Slack workspace.
+Fetch emoji lists from your Slack workspace and add white shades for better visibilities in the darkmode.

 Set `SLACK_APP_ACCESS_TOKEN` environment variable to your Slack OAuth Access Token with `emoji:read` scope granted.

+WIP: As of now, adding the shades to gif animations does not work well (some wierd animations will be generated.)

 ## Requirements